Tail o' the Pup

-Tail o’ the Pup is an iconic Los Angeles, California hot dog stand actually shaped like a hot dog.
-Built in 1946, the small, walk-up stand has been noted as a prime example of "programmatic" or "mimetic" novelty architecture.
-It was one of the last surviving mid-20th century buildings that were built in the shapes of the products they sold.
+Tail o’ the Pup is a Los Angeles, California hot dog stand shaped like a hot dog.
+Built in 1946, it is considered a prime example of programmatic architecture.
+It is one of the last surviving mid-20th century buildings built in the shape of the product it sold.

 History

-Designed by architect Milton Black, the stand opened at 311 La Cienega Boulevard in June 1946 to luminary-studded, searchlight-lit fanfare.
-Eddie Blake purchased the Pup in 1976 from its celebrity owners, the dance team of Veloz and Yolanda.
+Designed by Milton J. Black, the stand opened at 311 La Cienega Boulevard in 1946.
+Eddie Blake purchased the business from Veloz and Yolanda in 1976.
 Eddie ran it with the help of his son, Dennis.